Decide whether the trip is campus-first or stay-first

 Providence still works best when one district carries the rest of the trip.

-This is one of the clearer cases where the East Side and campus edge should influence the trip more heavily than usual.
+This is one of the clearer cases where the East Side and campus edge should influence the trip more than usual.

 The cultural and academic texture matters more on a RISD trip than on a purely hotel-and-dinner Providence weekend.